jspolsky/queer-burners/README.md

 The aws directory is where all this server-side code goes.

 Install the [aws command line](https://aws.amazon.com/cli/) and [AWS's "sam" command line](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) to work on server-side code.
-(The sam command line is also going to want docker and Homebrew).
+(The sam command line is also going to require that you install [Docker](https://www.docker.com) and [Homebrew](https://brew.sh)).

 - **lambdasrc** contains the code for the lambda functions.